uwefladrich/scriptengine/docs/sphinx/concepts.rst

 tasks in two ways:

     * jobs can join a number of tasks into a sequence, and
-    * jobs can add contitionals and loops to tasks.
+    * jobs can add conditionals and loops to tasks.

 Corresponding to these two cases, jobs use the special ``do`` keyword to specify sequences of tasks (see :ref:`scripts:Do`), and/or ``when`` or ``loop`` clauses